Biden’s clock ticks down to a vulnerable time for Europe

 Kyiv and Moscow will have closely watched Biden’s “farewell visit” to Berlin on Friday.

-They will have heard repeated assurances of unwavering support from four Nato countries for Ukraine, but they will also have seen a US President on his way out, a German Chancellor who is expected to lose her country’s general election, and a French President who is politically hampered at home.
+They will have heard repeated assurances of unwavering support from four Nato countries for Ukraine, but they will also have seen a US President on his way out, a German Chancellor who is expected to lose her country’s general election, and a who is politically hampered at home.

 Ukraine needs extra support from its biggest supporters.
 The country is at a vulnerable time as it finds itself on the back foot against Russia in its front line.
 The rest of Europe shares this concern.